TENA Men & Prostate Cancer UK Partnership

 Speak to Prostate Cancer UK's Specialist Nurses 08000748383 prostatecanceruk.org

-Anyone with concerns about prostate cancer may contact Prostate Cancer UK's Specialist Nurses in confidence on 0800 074 8383 or online via the Live Chat instant messaging service at www.prostatecanceruk.org.
-They’re experts in discussing incontinence as a potential side effect for men having surgery or radiotherapy.
+Anyone with concerns about cancer may contact Prostate Cancer UK's Specialist Nurses in confidence on 0800 074 8383 or online via the Live Chat instant messaging service at www.prostatecanceruk.org.
+They’re experts in discussing as a potential side effect for men having surgery or radiotherapy.

 The Specialist Nurse phone service is free to landlines and open from 9am to 6pm Monday to Friday.